 The blog explains how to force a site to present an audio CAPTCHA challenge and then convert the audio to the correct WAV file format, before sending it to Google's Speech Recognition API.
 The API response is a string version of the correct answer that can then be used to answer the CAPTCHA challenge.
-The script automates the various tasks, and then answers the CAPTCHA in an acceptable period of time without any user intervention.
+The CAPTCHA bypass script automates the various tasks, and then answers the CAPTCHA in an acceptable period of time without any user intervention.
 However, according to an update from East-Ee, many users who downloaded the script complained that it failed to correctly solve harder CAPTCHA challenges.

-The script may work on a simple challenge, but if Google suspects a nonhuman interaction, or if the answer to a CAPTCHA comes from a public proxy or IP address that Google has flagged as suspicious, then the reCAPTCHA service presents the user with a harder version of the CAPTCHA challenge.
+The CAPTCHA bypass script may work on a simple challenge, but if Google suspects a nonhuman interaction, or if the answer to a CAPTCHA comes from a public proxy or IP address that Google has flagged as suspicious, then the reCAPTCHA service presents the user with a harder version of the CAPTCHA challenge.
 The harder audio challenges include background noise and an overlapping voice.

 In an apparent effort to patch the vulnerability, Google has also raised the minimum number of digits used in a challenge from four or five to between 10 and 12, and it immediately switches to more complex challenges when a high-volume attack is identified.
 Even an updated version of the attack doesn't appear to have fully overcome these harder challenges; some of the harder audio challenges are even difficult for humans to decipher due to the constant hissing noises and overlapping voices.

-Attempts to beat Google's CAPTCHA have been published before -- by Stiltwalker in 2012 and AppSec Labs in 2016 -- and there are various paid-for services that offer to automate the process, like Captcha Solutions, but the success rate of these tools is not known.
+Attempts to bypass Google's CAPTCHA have been published before -- by Stiltwalker in 2012 and AppSec Labs in 2016 -- and there are various paid-for services that offer to automate the process, like Captcha Solutions, but the success rate of these tools is not known.